 1Parmesan Cheese Rind

-1TBSfresh Parsley leaves– chopped, or more to taste
+1TBSfresh Parsley leaves– chopped, or more for serving

 ½CupParmigiano Reggiano, plus more for serving

-Place a large stock pot over medium heat and add bacon.
+Cook bacon: Place a large stock pot over medium heat and add bacon.
 Cook until bacon is crisp and cooked through.
-Use a slotted spoon to remove bacon to a paper towel lined plate, leaving bacon dripping in pan.
+Use a slotted spoon to remove bacon to a paper towel lined plate, leaving bacon drippings in pan.
 Set aside.

-You want about 1 tablespoon of drippings in the pot, if you do not have enough fat, add extra virgin olive oil to pan until you have about 1 tablespoon of liquid (just eyeball this).
+Remove bacon - leave fat: You want about 1 tablespoon of bacon drippings in the pot, if you do not have enough fat, add extra virgin olive oil to pan until you have about 1 tablespoon of liquid (just eyeball this).

-Add white wine to deglaze pan, scraping up brown bits from the bottom of the pan.
-Cook until wine is reduced to 2 tablespoon, about 3-4 minutes
+Deglaze the pan: Add white wine to deglaze pan, scraping up brown bits from the bottom of the pan.
+Cook until wine is reduced to 2 tablespoon, about 3-4 minutes.

-Add the Chicken stock, beans with their liquid, rosemary sprigs, bay leaf and parmesan rind (if using).
+Add liquid, beans + herbs: Add the chicken stock, beans with their liquid, rosemary sprigs, bay leaf and parmesan rind (if using).

-Increase heat to high and bring soup to a boil.
+Boil, then simmer: Increase heat to high and bring soup to a boil.
 Immediately reduce heat to a gentle simmer.
-Cover and allow to simmer for 15 minutes.
+Cover and simmer for 15-18 minutes.

-Use tongs to remove rosemary sprigs, bay leaf and parmesan rind.
-Add in the bacon, half and half*, chopped parsley leaves and grated parmesan.
-Taste and adjust for seasoning. *Use ½ Cup for a creamier, richer texture and taste
+Add bacon, cream, parsley + parmesan: Use tongs to remove the rosemary sprigs and bay leaf.
+(I leave in the parmesan rind, but you can remove and discard it.)
+Add in the bacon, 1/4 cup of cream, chopped parsley leaves and grated parmesan.
+Taste and adjust for seasoning.
+Taste the soup, add more cream for a richer taste and texture.